colmap/colmap/doc/faq.rst

 redundant images observing the same scene elements.
 Note that, for this use case, COLMAP's dense reconstruction pipeline also supports the PMVS/CMVS folder structure when executed from the command-line.
 Please, refer to the workspace folder for example shell scripts.
+Note that the example shell scripts for PMVS/CMVS are only generated, if the output type is set to PMVS.
 Since CMVS produces highly overlapping clusters, it is recommended to increase the default value of 100 images per cluster to as high as possible according to your available system resources and speed requirements.
 To change the number of images using CMVS, you must modify the shell scripts accordingly.
 For example, ``cmvs pmvs/ 500`` to limit each cluster to 500 images.
 If you want to use CMVS to prune redundant images but not to cluster the scene, you can simply set this number to a very large value.

 .. _faq-dense-manual-source: